blaire101/HDB_SDE_Technical_Test_26/README.md

 # HDB SDE Technical Test

-This repository contains the solution for the HDB Senior Data Engineer Technical Test.
+This repository contains the solution for the HDB SDE Technical Test.

 - **Part 1:** Developing Data Pipelines using Python
 - **Part 2:** Architecting Data Ingestion and Data Exploitation Solution Patterns (on AWS)